Students must take World History.

-This elective course examines the 20th century as “the century of genocide,” beginning with the Armenian genocide, the horrors of the Holocaust, and ending with the atrocities in Bosnia and Rwanda and the violence in Darfur, the Democratic Republic of Congo, and Northern Iraq.
+This course examines the 20th century as “the century of genocide,” beginning with the Armenian genocide, the horrors of the Holocaust, and ending with the atrocities in Bosnia and Rwanda and the violence in Darfur, the Democratic Republic of Congo, and Northern Iraq.
 We will consider many questions in this course: What is genocide?
 Where did the term come from and how has it been defined and examined over time?
 What conditions lead to genocide?
 What are the warning signs?
 What allows people to act in such evil ways and what causes others to stand by?
-How is genocide represented, coped with, and remembered?
-How can it be prevented?
+How can genocide be prevented?
 Which genocides have been emphasized, and which have been overlooked?
 We will explore these and other ideas through a historical lens, with critical review of primary sources and research, and through a literary lens, with first-hand accounts and survivor testimony.

 INTRODUCTION TO PSYCHOLOGY

 This elective is designed to prepare students for the content and discourse they will encounter in a college-level psychology course.
 The foundation of the course centers on helping students to develop familiarity with the terminology and concepts of psychology with an emphasis on how psychology is applied to real-world situations.
 Topics include but are not limited to the history to psychology, the brain and behavior, learning and memory, consciousness, psychological disorders, and a general understanding of human behavior.
 Students are eligible to take this course junior or senior year, but not both.